hazelcast/hazelcast-docker/hazelcast-kubernetes/README.md

 In order to run with the default configuration, just take the following steps.

+First, you may need to grant authorization to connect to Kubernetes API from within the pod.

+    $ kubectl apply -f hazelcast-rbac.yaml

 Edit the Service and the ReplicationController in the sample `hazelcast-service.yaml` config file to suit your needs.
   - You may specify a custom service name or cluster size.